 Leg Muscle Qualities

 Concentric (muscle shortening phase) strength & power is the propulsive phase of COD.
 In other words, after you’ve decelerated & hit your shot, you must re-accelerate towards your recovery position - this re-acceleration is your propulsive phase.
-As you're now aware, re-acceleration/first step ability requires both maximum and explosive strength abilities.
+To re-state, re-acceleration/first step ability requires both maximum and explosive strength abilities.
 The more force you can generate into the ground AND the faster you can generate that force, the more effective your propulsive ability will be, getting you back into a better ready position for the next shot.
 A 2015 study (Spiteri et al) on female basketball players showed a significant and strong correlation between propulsive force - the amount of force (N) - from 0 velocity to initiation of movement - relative to body weight (kg) AND exit velocity (along with subsequent 505 test times).
 What this means is that generating a high amount of force relative to body mass, will essentially improve COD ability.
 Simply put, increase concentric leg strength and you'll see improvements in first step ability - whether that's moving to the ball or recovering after you've hit.

 What Young left out however, was the 2 other types of muscle contractions, eccentric (muscle lengthening phase) and isometric (no change in muscle length but force produced nonetheless).
 Both are EXTREMELY important for successful COD ability in tennis.